ddeboer/puppet-neo4j/README.md

 License
 -------

-puppet-neo4jis released under the MIT License.
+puppet-neo4j is released under the MIT License.
 See the bundled LICENSE file for details.